Frequently asked questions

 If you have not received an award, you will be receiving a tentative financial aid package from our office explaining what type of financial aid you are entitled to receive.
 If our office has requested additional information be sure to respond in a timely manner.

-Tax documents for federal verification can be submitted via our uploading system, MappingXpress.
-Please review your myRider portal for a list of your required documents.
+Tax documents for federal verification can be submitted via our uploading system, One Stop Documents Upload.
+Please review your Unsatisfied Requirements on your Financial Aid Portal on the myRider portal for your list of required documents.

 Financial aid from Rider University’s resources and the resources of others may be used by full-time students to offset charges for tuition, fees, and on-campus room and board.
 However, the total amount of federal, state, institutional, and outside grants and scholarships generally cannot exceed the cost of tuition.
 Adjustments to scholarships and other monies may be necessary to remain within these guidelines.